 Air pollution is one of the biggest public health issues of our time, accounting for an estimated 40,000 premature deaths.
-EIC represents companies on the frontline of tackling dirty air, either through developing technologies to cut air pollution or through providing the monitoring, modelling and analysis.
-EIC members have been at the forefront of implementing initiatices such as the London Low Emission Zone.
+EIC represents companies on the frontline of tackling dirty air, either through developing technologies to cut air pollution or in the monitoring, modelling and analysis of data.
+EIC members have been at the forefront of implementing initiatives such as the London Low Emission Zone.

-While EIC has campaigned along with others to ensure that air pollution is much higher up the political agenda, deploying the right combination of technologies remains vital.
-Marquee technologies such as electric vehicles are important, but so are a mix of other technologies that can make a difference in the short term.
-And while much of the focus has been on controlling vehicle emissions, we must also pay attention to other sources such as construction machinery and wood burning stoves and the impact of poor indoor air quality.
+While EIC has campaigned to move air pollution higher up the political agenda, deploying the right combination of technology remains vital.
+Marquee innovations such as electric vehicles are important, but so are a mix of other technologies that can make a more immediate difference.
+Much of the focus has been on controlling vehicle emissions, but we should also pay attention to other sources such as construction machinery and wood burning stoves, as well as more research into the impact of poor indoor air quality.

-EIC also runs the All Party Parliamentary Group on Air Pollution [link to website].
-This acts as a forum to enable MPs and Peers to engage with EIC members and other stakeholders to understand the issues around air pollution.
+EIC also runs the All Party Parliamentary Group on Air Pollution which enables MPs and Peers to engage with EIC members and other stakeholders to understand the issues around air pollution.

-Get involved: Our Air Quality Working Group is one of our most active groups, comprising a wide mix of technology companies and expert consultancies.
+Get involved: Our Air Quality working group is one of our most active, with a wide mix of technology companies and expert consultancies.
 It is chaired by Dan Williams of Johnson Matthey and meets four times a year.
 Officials for Defra, DfT and OLEV are regular guest speakers.
 For more information contact our membership team.

-Water is one of the essentials of life, but too much water in the wrong place means flooding, while too little water means drought, and even the ‘right’ amount of water can destroy ecosystems if polluted.
+Water is one of the essentials of life, but too much in the wrong place can lead to flooding, while too little can lead to drought and even the “right” amount can destroy ecosystems if polluted.
 EIC represents a wide range of business involved in flood defence, sustainable drainage, water management and water testing.

-Through the EIC Water Management Working Group members (jointly held with our sister organisation ACE), you will have the opportunity to engage in procurement discussions with the major Water companies and the Environment Agency and to shape government policy on water management and flooding.
+Through the EIC Water Management working group, jointly held with our sister organisation ACE, members have the opportunity to engage in discussions with the major water companies and the Environment Agency and to shape government policy on water management and flooding.

 Read our latest water report.

-Commercial and public buildings in the UK account for about 25% of total building emissions.
-Unlike most other GHG sources, the level of emissions from buildings is rising not falling.
-To meet the next UK carbon budget the Climate Change Committee has said that building emissions need to fall by 20%.
-EIC represents the businesses that are working to ensure that this vital ambition is delivered.
+Commercial and public buildings in the UK account for around a quarter of all building emissions.
+Unlike most other greenhouse gas sources, emissions from buildings is rising, not falling.
+With the next carbon budget requiring a 20% decrease in building emissions, there is a lot of work still to be done to meet this ambitious target.
+EIC represents the businesses that are working towards delivering this.

-We have worked closely with DECC and now BEIS officials to ensure that energy efficiency policy is put back on the Government’s agenda, and the recent Clean Growth Strategy shows real progress in this regard.
-BEIS has invited EIC to work with officials to help shape the implementation of the high level aspirations in the Clean Growth Strategy
+We worked closely with government officials to ensure that energy efficiency policy was put back on the Government’s agenda, as evidenced by and the recent Clean Growth Strategy.
+BEIS has invited EIC to work with officials to help shape the implementation of the high-level aspirations in the strategy.

-EIC also contributes to developing the research base in the energy management industry through sponsoring the EEVS Insight Energy Efficiency Trends survey and contributing special features to the reports.
+EIC also contributes to developing the research base in the energy management industry through sponsorship of the EEVS Insight Energy Efficiency Trends survey and in contributing special features to the reports.

-While energy management in buildings is the main focus of the EIC’s work in this field, the Working Group also takes an active interest in the developments around the broader sustainable buildings agenda, including indoor air quality and the Well Standard.
+While energy management in buildings is the main focus of the EIC’s work in this area, the working group also takes an active interest in the developments around the broader sustainable buildings agenda, including indoor air quality and the Well Standard.